Aravind06-12/Job_Board_Scraper/README.md

-# 🧠 TimesJobs Job Scraper
+# 📝 Job Board Scraper
 A simple Python web scraper to extract job postings from [TimesJobs.com](https://www.timesjobs.com) using `requests`, `BeautifulSoup`, and `pandas`.

 ## 🚀 Features

-- Search jobs by keyword (e.g., "data analyst")
+- Scrapes job postings (title, company, location, skills, and link)
-- Scrapes job title, company, location, skills, and job link
+- Saves data in CSV/Excel format
-- Outputs to a clean CSV file
+- Console preview of top results
-- Works with Google Colab or any local Python environment
+- Can be extended to other job portals

 ## 📸 Sample Output